schibsted/spid-tech-docs/resources/articles/getting-started.md

-# Getting started with the server-side SPiD API
+:title Getting started with the server-side SPiD API

+:body

 When you have completed this guide, you will have connected your application to the SPiD API and made your first call, verifying that your client ID and secrets